ProgrammerR2013/Bypass/README.md

 The Script is Yours..
 Happy Hacking 👨🏻‍💻

+Note: Use "403bypass.py" for the tool, not script.py

 Note:
 It took me 2 weeks to make this script, if you have any improvements or if you find any bugs, contact me at nalawaderudra1@gmail.com